-We will accept qualifying submissions via https://apply.gallaudet.edu/register/DebateBowl no later than midnight EST on Friday, November 18th, 2022.
+We will accept qualifying submissions via https://apply.gallaudet.edu/register/DebateBowl no later than midnight EST on Friday, November 17th, 2023.

-The Youth Debate Bowl semifinals will be held Friday, January 27th, 2023.
-Students will be notified by December 12th if they have advanced and those who qualify for this stage will be invited to participate in an additional orientation session in January.
+The Youth Debate Bowl semifinals will be held the week of January 22nd, 2024.
+Students will be notified by November 27th if they have advanced and those who qualify for this stage will be invited to participate in an additional orientation session in January.

-The Youth Debate Bowl finals for middle and high school students will be held between March 9th and 10th, 2023, in person at Gallaudet University.
+The Youth Debate Bowl finals for middle and high school students will be held between March 8-10th the 2023, in person at Gallaudet University.